aaaldo/docker-compose-omv5-armhf/README.md

 # docker-compose-omv5-armhf
 A set of docker-compose files to quickly and easily set up docker containers on an ARMHF device.
-This project can configure 5 different stacks of docker images, organized thematically.
+This project can configure several stacks of docker images, organized thematically.

 **Web stack**